Stochastic gravitational-wave background from metastable cosmic strings: Detection prospects

-We stress that given the current significant uncertainties both in the interpretation of the PTA data as a GW signal and in the modelling of the cosmic string network force us to take any model to data comparison with some grains of salt.
+We stress that the current significant uncertainties both in the interpretation of the PTA data as a GW signal and in the modelling of the cosmic-string network force us to take any model-to-data comparison with some grain of salt.
 It is nevertheless instructive to contrast the tentative NANOGrav signal with other existing and upcoming GW observations, in particular by LIGO, see Fig.~\ref{fig:observables}.
-The left panel shows the NANOGrav signal (95$\%$ CL region of the broken power law fit) in the model parameter plane, together with the PPTA exclusion limit~\cite{Shannon:2015ect}, the LIGO O3 bound on stochastic backgrounds~\cite{LIGOScientific:2021iex}\footnote{ In Ref.~\cite{Abbott:2021ksc}, upper bounds on the string tension were derived for different NG models.
-In a model (A) for the loop number density \cite{Blanco-Pillado:2013qja} the obtained GW spectrum shows essentially a plateau between the nHz and the LVK band, similar to \cite{Blanco-Pillado:2017oxo}.
-This is not the case for the loop number density of model (B) \cite{Ringeval:2005kr} leading to a GW spectrum \cite{Lorenz:2010sm} which differs from model (A) by up to four orders of magnitude.
+The left panel shows the NANOGrav signal ($95\,\%\,\textrm{C.\,L.}$ region of the broken power law fit) in the model parameter plane, together with the PPTA exclusion limit~\cite{Shannon:2015ect}, the LIGO O3 bound on stochastic backgrounds~\cite{LIGOScientific:2021iex}, \footnote{In Ref.~\cite{Abbott:2021ksc}, upper bounds on the string tension were derived for different NG models.
+In a model (A) for the loop number density~\cite{Blanco-Pillado:2013qja}, the obtained GW spectrum essentially shows a plateau between the nHz and the LVK band, similar to Ref.~\cite{Blanco-Pillado:2017oxo}.
+This is not the case for the loop number density of model (B)~\cite{Ringeval:2005kr}, which leads to a GW spectrum~\cite{Lorenz:2010sm} that differs from model (A) by up to four orders of magnitude.
 Correspondingly, the derived bounds on the string tension are very different.
-For model (A) the upper bound varies in the range $G\mu \lesssim 10^{-8} - 10^{-6}$ whereas for model (B) the upper bound is $G\mu \lesssim (4.0 - 6.3) \times 10^{-15}$ \cite{Abbott:2021ksc}.
+For model (A), the upper bound varies in the range $G\mu \lesssim 10^{-8}\ldots10^{-6}$, whereas for model (B), the upper bound is $G\mu \lesssim (4.0\ldots6.3) \times 10^{-15}$~\cite{Abbott:2021ksc}.
 A range of two orders of magnitude for model (A) appears reasonable in view of current theoretical uncertainties.
-The difference by seven orders of magnitude between models (A) and (B) is largely due to the fact that the evidence for large-loop dominance from large numerical simulations \cite{BlancoPillado:2011dq} is not taken into account in model (B). } and design sensitivity of LISA and LIGO.
-Note that Ref.~\cite{LIGOScientific:2021iex} quotes both a more conservative bound, $\Omega_\text{GW} < 1.7 \cdot 10^{-8}$ at 95$\%$ CL (labelled `O3' in Fig.~\ref{fig:observables}), and a more aggressive bound, $\Omega_\text{GW} < 5.8 \cdot 10^{-9}$ (labelled `O3 log prior'), depending on the choice of priors.
-We conclude that within the framework of metastable cosmic stings decaying through the production of monopoles with unconfined fluxes, the current NANOGrav data are compatible with $2 \cdot 10^{-11} \lesssim G\mu \lesssim 2 \cdot 10^{-7}$, with current (and possibly upcoming) LIGO data pushing this to lower values, towards the regime of quasi-stable cosmic strings.
-We note however that large values of $G\mu$ are more sensitive to the formation time of the cosmic string network and/or the reheating temperature of the Universe, which in our analysis we have taken to be at very high redshift.
+The difference by seven orders of magnitude between models (A) and (B) is largely due to the fact that the evidence for large-loop dominance from large numerical simulations~\cite{BlancoPillado:2011dq} is not taken into account in model (B).} and the design sensitivities of LISA and LIGO.
+Note that Ref.~\cite{LIGOScientific:2021iex} quotes both a more conservative bound, $\Omega_\text{GW} < 1.7 \times 10^{-8}$ at $95\,\%\,\textrm{C.\,L.}$ (labeled ``O3'' in Fig.~\ref{fig:observables}), and a more aggressive bound, $\Omega_\text{GW} < 5.8 \times 10^{-9}$ (labeled ``O3 log prior''), depending on the choice of priors.
+We conclude that, within the framework of metastable cosmic strings decaying through the production of monopoles with unconfined fluxes, the current NANOGrav data are compatible with $2 \times 10^{-11} \lesssim G\mu \lesssim 2 \times 10^{-7}$, with current (and possibly upcoming) LIGO data pushing this to lower values, towards the regime of quasi-stable cosmic strings.
+We note, however, that large values of $G\mu$ are more sensitive to the formation time of the cosmic-string network and\,/\,or the reheating temperature of the Universe, which in our analysis we have taken to be at very high redshift.
 Lowering this can suppress the GW spectrum at LIGO scales while leaving the predictions in the pulsar timing array band untouched.
 The entire parameter space compatible with the NANOGrav signal will be finally probed by LISA.